baumandm/vndbjs/docs/example.md

     platforms: [Object],
     orig_lang: [Object],
     original: null } ],
 num: 1
 }
 ```

 *Note regarding filters: String-based filters such as title and search **require** double quotes around the search term.
 Failure to include these will result in an error.
-In those cases, the filter would look like `filters: 'title = "Muv-Luv"'`*
+In those cases, the filter would look like `[filters: title = "Muv-Luv"]`*

 Check the [Reference](get.md) section for more information about each property.